Chris Madden Cartoons

 The Black and White Minstrel Show was an extremely popular programme in the 1960s.
 I was a child at the time, and even I liked it, despite the fact that I was of an the age at which Top of the Pops was essential viewing.
 It was considered to be harmless family entertainment.
 The show was on the tv during a time of rapid social change, including a large increase in the black population of some parts of Britain, so by the mid 1970s the show was viewed in a different light and was finally discontinued because of its outdated attitudes.

-RuPaul’s Drag Race is a contemporary (2020) manifestation of part of lgbtq culture.
+RuPaul’s Drag Race is a contemporary (2020) manifestation of part of LGBTQ culture.

 Drawn: 6th July 2020